Whalley Foundation Inc

 Grant Amount Factors:

-• Largest grants ($400,000+) go to major institutions: hospitals, established schools, and citywide service organizations
+• Largest grants ($400,000+) go to major institutions: hospitals, established schools, and citywide service organisations

 • Mid-range grants ($25,000-$100,000) typically support established community nonprofits

-Repeat Support Pattern: The foundation demonstrates loyalty to organizations, with many grantees receiving support across multiple years, suggesting that once an organization is "in the portfolio," continued support is possible.
+Repeat Support Pattern: The foundation demonstrates loyalty to organisations, with many grantees receiving support across multiple years, suggesting that once an organisation is "in the portfolio," continued support is possible.

 Key Takeaways for Grant Writers